 Using HDFS components to work with Azure Data Lake Store (ADLS)

-This scenario applies only to a Talend solution with Big Data.
+This scenario applies only to Talend products with Big Data.

 tFixedFlowInput: it provides sample data to the Job.